tahsinkoc/elentis/README.md

 ## Installation

-To use this library, you need to have Deno installed on your machine.
+To use this Tool, you need to have Deno installed on your machine.
 You can download it from [Deno's official website](https://deno.land/).

 ## Usage